anshusinha26/Deep_learning/README.md

 ## Making Predictions

 A code snippet is provided at the end of the notebook to demonstrate how to make predictions on a single image using the trained model.

+# 🟡 Recurrent neural networks

+This notebook demonstrates the implementation of a Recurrent Neural Network (RNN) for stock price prediction using historical data.
+It utilizes the Keras library for building and training the RNN model.

+## Data Preprocessing

+The notebook begins with data preprocessing steps to prepare the training set.
+The steps include importing the necessary libraries, importing the training set data, scaling the data using MinMaxScaler, creating a data structure with defined timesteps, and reshaping the input data.

+## Building and Training the RNN

+The RNN model is built and trained in this section using the Keras library.
+It consists of multiple LSTM layers with Dropout regularization for improved performance.
+The model is compiled with the Adam optimizer and Mean Squared Error (MSE) loss function.
+The training set is fitted to the model with specified epochs and batch size.

+## Making Predictions and Visualizing Results

+In the final part, the trained RNN model is used to make predictions on the test set.
+The real stock price values of 2017 are obtained, and the predicted stock price values are computed.
+The predicted values are then inverse-transformed to their original scale.
+The results are visualized by plotting the real and predicted Google stock prices over time.

+## Prerequisites

+- Python 3.x
+- Jupyter Notebook
+- Libraries: numpy, matplotlib, pandas, scikit-learn, Keras

+## Usage

+1. Download the notebook file (RNN.ipynb) and the required dataset files (Google_Stock_Price_Train.csv and Google_Stock_Price_Test.csv).
+2. Open the notebook in Jupyter Notebook or JupyterLab.
+3. Run each cell sequentially to execute the code step-by-step.
+4. Review the output and visualizations to observe the real and predicted stock prices.

+Please note that this notebook requires the Keras library and the specified dataset files to be present in the same directory.